The US Presidential Election: CSDS Analysis

 In the Indo-Pacific, CSDS have advocated for an ambitious European approach to the region and we have advised the new EU leadership to engage more deeply with partners such as Australia, Japan, South Korea and more.
 The China challenge will continue to animate security dynamics across the transatlantic space, not least due to differences on economic policy.
 This means that Europe’s partnerships with like-minded Indo-Pacific nations should intensify after the US presidential elections, regardless of who wins.
 Europe and its Indo-Pacific partners may be called upon to sustain the rules-based international order, especially in case old and new alliances deteriorate.
 NATO has stepped up its relations with countries such as Japan and South Korea, but the EU has a critical role to play in bringing like-minded Indo-Pacific partners closer together – even in potentially unique formats.

-Whoever wins the US presidential elections, CSDS will continue to provide analysis and share its insights.
+With President-elect Trump returning to office, CSDS will continue to provide analysis and share its insights.
 We are committed to providing our followers and readers informed policy analysis, especially in these turbulent times for the world.

 Read our publications